Submit your official high school transcripts.

 Atlanta, GA 30302-4009

 Home-school applicants should follow the process outlined here.

 *Submit official college transcript only if you have already been a dual enrollment student at another institution.

-Georgia State offers both dual enrollment and joint enrollment programs.
+Georgia State offers Dual Enrollment and Joint Enrollment programs.

-Dual enrollment (previously known as Move On When Ready) students take college courses that satisfy high school and college credits, and the tuition is funded by the Georgia Student Finance Commission.
+Dual enrollment students take college courses that satisfy high school and college credits, and the tuition is funded by the Georgia Student Finance Commission.

 One program, two options.
-At Georgia State, you can join the Dual Enrollment program through Perimeter College or our Atlanta Campus.
-Perimeter College Dual Enrollment students can take courses at any of our five Perimeter College campuses or online.
+At Georgia State, you can join the Dual Enrollment Program through Perimeter College or the Atlanta Campus.
+Dual enrollment students at Perimeter College can take courses at any of our five Perimeter campuses or online.
 1000- and 2000-level courses only are available through Perimeter.
-Atlanta Campus Dual Enrollment students attend classes on the Atlanta Campus only and have a few options for 3000- and 4000-level courses.
-View the Perimeter College Dual Enrollment admissions requirements.
+Dual enrollment students on the Atlanta Campus only take classes downtown and have a few options for 3000- and 4000-level courses.
+View Perimeter College’s dual enrollment admissions requirements.